 How to Store Your Dress After Prom

-Once you’ve cleaned and repaired your dress, it’s time to return it to storage, if possible in the same safe place.
+Once you’ve cleaned and repaired your dress, it’s time to return it to storage, if possible, in the same safe place.
 A prom dress can always be worn again to future formal events such as weddings and balls.
-You can even have some featured changed or altered to transform it into a new dress.
+You can even have some features changed or altered to transform it into a new dress.

 Return your dress to the box or hanger and cover.
-Again, make sure you have allowed plenty of space and your garment is completely clean.
+Again, ensure you have plenty of space and that your garment is completely clean.
 You’ll need to reapply a bug repellent.
-Add a scented satchel such as lavender to your box or tape from the hanger to keep the dress remaining fresh-scented.
+Add a scented satchel such as lavender to your box or tape from the hanger to keep the dress fresh-scented.

 You’ll need to periodically check up on the garment.
-Pull it out from storage, allow it to hang and breathe away from the sun.
+Pull it out from storage, allow it to hang, and breathe away from the sun.
 Check for moth holes and continue to top up any bug treatments.
-Steam clean on a regular basis to keep the shape, and so it won’t distort over time.
+Steam clean regularly to keep the shape so it won’t distort over time.